 But verifying a supplier’s production capabilities is harder than simply talking to supplier representative you found off Alibaba.
 A quality supplier should be able to consistently manufacture a product that meets your requirements.

 How do you know if a supplier can meet your standards?

-- Incoming quality control, in-process quality control and final quality control;
+- Incoming quality control, in-process quality control and pre-shipment quality control procedures

-- R&D (important if you plan to develop new products);
+- R&D capabilities (important if you plan to develop new products)

 - Certifications or licensing (e.g. business license, export license)

 Many suppliers will tell you they can supply the products you need.
-But a truly good supplier will allow you to verify claims by visiting or auditing the factory.
+But the best suppliers will allow you to verify claims by visiting or auditing their factory.